 5 min read - updated few hours ago

-All leads and contacts who have been imported to Revenue Grid (RG) appear on the Audience page as your main pool of prospects.
-Prospect stay on this page regardless if they are engaged in any Sequences or not.
-There are three ways prospects get to this page:
+All leads and contacts who have been imported to Revenue Grid (RG) appear on the Audience page as your the main pool of prospects.
+Prospect stay on this page regardless if they are engaged in a Sequence or not.

-• When you import directly to this page by the “Add recipients” button in the upper right hand corner of the screen;
+• When you import directly to this page by the “Add recipients” button in the upper right hand corner of the screen.

 In order to find a specific prospect quickly, make use of the Search in total and Filter by fields on the top of the People page.
 Look up by name, email or company in Search in total field.
 Filter by: Prospect status, prospect’s owner in Salesforce, or by name of a sequence prospects enrolled into.